 The Van Ness Commercial District has untapped development capacity that can be leveraged to improve retail, public space, and sustainability.
-The community through the ANC 3F and Van Ness Main Streets organizations is encouraging new development.
-Both groups have engaged property owners and developers in an effort to foster more development in the community.
+The community through ANC 3F and Van Ness Main Street are encouraging new development.
+Both groups have engaged property owners and developers in an effort to encourage more development in the community.
 The Commercial District Acton Strategy highlights key opportunity sites and strategies to attract and leverage real estate development.